 Date: The next election in Lincoln will be on Tuesday, March 6, 2018.
 This will include Australian ballot voting to elect town and school Officials, to vote on a school budget, and to decide whether or not to support a bond for renovations at the Mt.
 Abraham Union High School and Middle School.
-Early voting has begun; please request your absentee ballots as soon as possible if you need to vote early.
+Early voting will begin by February 14, 2018; please request your absentee ballots as soon as possible if you need to vote early.

 NEW Location of polling place: Lincoln Town Office,